yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 The aggregated data is persistently stored in a timely manner according to specific-topics e.g customer, product, or organizational unit.
 Thus, the need of a **DWH**.

-The ETL-Tools are used to design and implement and **ETL**-Process for Extracting, transforming and storing operational data from heterogeneous source systems into a DWH, so that it can be used for further analysis.
+The ETL-Tools are used to design and implement and **ETL**Process for Extracting, transforming and storing operational data from heterogeneous source systems into a DWH, so that it can be used for further analysis.
 Ths transformation process prepares data for analysis in *four sub-processes* namely: **Filtering, Harmonisation, Aggregation and Enrichment**.